voinik/cra-jest-abortcontroller/README.md

 # CRA jest bug

-Make sure you have Node v16.13.0 installed.
+Make sure you have Node v16.13.0 and all the repo's packages installed.

 Then please run `npm test` and verify that the test completes successfully.